At a Glance

 The county’s solid waste hauling services are all provided through privately contracted resources, but we do offer two convenience centers where residents may dispose of solid materials for a charge.
 Recycling services are available at the convenience centers for no charge.

-If you live in a single-family home and want to opt into the county’s curbside recycling program, contact the Central Virginia Waste Management Authority at 804-340-0900.
-This opt-in program costs $40 per year.
-More information is available at the Department of General Services Waste and Resource Recovery Division page or by calling 804-748-1297.
+If you live in a single-family home and want to opt into the county’s curbside recycling program, contact the Department of General Services Waste and Resource Recovery Division by calling 804-748-1297.
+This opt-in program costs $41 per year.

 Taxes, Utilities and Stormwater Fees